 The task force will continue to meet twice a year to consider proposed changes to the contents of IGOM.
 Changes to the second edition are already expected due to gap analysis between IGOM and AHM.

-Over the next two years, IATA plans to address any overlaps and/or differences between IGOM and AHM.
-By 2015, IGOM should be ready for implementation.
+Over the next two years, IATA plans to address any overlaps and/or differences between the IGOM and AHM.
+By 2015, IGOM is ready for implementation.

-IATA has already begun promoting IGOM to airlines and wants feedback to further update the manual.
+IATA has already begun promoting the IGOM to airlines and wants feedback to further update the manual.

 Training programs are expected this year and next.
-And by 2016, the hope is that IGOM will be embedded within ISAGO as the industry standard.
+And by 2016, the hope is that the IGOM will be embedded within the ISAGO as the industry standard.